Việt Nam Quốc Dân Đảng: End of World War II

-In March 1945, the VNQDĐ received a boost, when Imperial Japan, which had occupied Vietnam since 1941, deposed the French administration, and installed the Empire of Vietnam, a puppet regime.
+In March 1945, the VNQDĐ received a boost, when Imperial Japan, which had occupied Vietnam since 1941, deposed the French administration, and installed the Empire of Vietnam, a Japanese-sponsored regime.
 This resulted in the release of some anti-French activists, including VNQDĐ members.

-On August 15, 1945, Japanese forces in Vietnam surrendered to the Republic of China.
-General Lu Han (盧漢) was the representative of the Nationalist Army.
+On August 15, 1945, Japanese forces in Vietnam surrendered.
+General Lu Han led Chinese Nationalist troops into Indochina north of the 16th parallel to accept the Japanese surrender.
 The government of the Republic of China favored the VNQDĐ over Viet Minh which led to Ho's reliance on the rebel Chinese communists.

 Ho's Viet Minh seized power and set up a provisional government in the wake of Japan's withdrawal from Vietnam.
-This move violated a prior agreement between the member parties of the Việt Nam Cách mệnh Đồng minh Hội (Vietnamese Revolutionary League), which included the VNQDĐ as well as the Vietminh, and Ho was pressured to broaden his government's appeal by including the VNQDĐ (now led by Nguyễn Tường Tam).
+This move violated a prior agreement between the member parties of the Vietnamese Revolutionary League (Việt Nam Cách mệnh Đồng minh Hội), which included the VNQDĐ as well as the Vietminh, and Ho was pressured to broaden his government's appeal by including the VNQDĐ (now led by Nguyễn Tường Tam).
 The Vietminh announced that they would abolish the mandarin governance system and hold national elections with universal suffrage in two hold.
 The VNQDĐ objected to this, fearing that the communists would perpetrate electoral fraud.

 After the seizure of power, hundreds of VNQDĐ members returned from China, only to be killed at the border by the Vietminh.
 Nevertheless, the VNQDĐ arrived in northern Vietnam with arms and supplies from the KMT, in addition to its prestige as a Vietnamese nationalist organisation.
 Nationalist China backed the VNQDĐ in the hope of gaining more influence over its southern neighbour.
 Ho tried to broaden his support in order to strengthen himself, in addition to decreasing Chinese and French power.
 He hoped that by co-opting VNQDĐ members, he could shut out the KMT.
 The communists had no intention of sharing power with anyone in the long term and regarded the move as purely a strategic exercise.
 Giáp, the Vietminh's military chief, called the VNQDĐ a "group of reactionaries plotting to rely on Chiang Kai-Shek's Kuomintang and their rifle barrels to snatch a few crumbs".
 The VNQDĐ dominated the main control lines between northern Vietnam and China near Lào Cai.
 They funded their operations from the tribute that they levied from the local populace.
 Once the majority of the non-communist nationalists had returned to Vietnam, the VNQDĐ banded with them to form an anti-Vietminh alliance.
 The VNQDĐ and the Đại Việt Quốc dân Đảng (DVQDD, Nationalist Party of Greater Vietnam) started their own military academy at Yên Bái to train their own military recruits.
 Armed confrontations between the Vietminh and the nationalists occurred regularly in major northern cities.
 The VNQDĐ were aided by the KMT, who were in northern Vietnam as the result of an international agreement to stabilise the country.
 The KMT often disarmed local Vietminh bands.